Laser-Eyes66/OutlookCalendarScroll/README.md

   - Week/day views: scroll left/right to switch weeks/days.
 You can also hold shift and scroll vertically.
 - Visual scroll indicator with smooth feedback and trigger threshold.
 - Written in TypeScript with Vite build setup.
-- Easy to customize and extend.
+- Easy to customize and extend (the indicator element has class name `ocs-scroll-indicator` for you to write your own CSS).

 ## Installation

 [Get it directly from Greasy Fork](https://greasyfork.org/zh-CN/scripts/544953-outlook-calendar-scroll)

-The source code does not contain the built userscript file (*.user.js).
+The source code does not contain the built userscript file (`*.user.js`).
 Please visit the [Releases page](https://github.com/Linho1219/OutlookCalendarScroll/releases/latest), download `outlook-calendar-scroll.user.js` and put it in a userscript manager (Tampermonkey, Violentmonkey, etc.).
 Enjoy.

 ## Development

 - Node.js and pnpm required.
 - `pnpm install` to install dependencies.
-- `pnpm dev` `pnpm dev` starts a development server that serves the userscript at `http://localhost:3000/outlook-calendar-scroll.user.js`, which reloads automatically on source changes.
+- `pnpm dev` starts a development server that serves the userscript at `http://localhost:3000/outlook-calendar-scroll.user.js`, which reloads automatically on source changes.
 You can load this URL directly in your userscript manager for live testing.
 - `pnpm build` to build the userscript (`dist/outlook-calendar-scroll.user.js`).

 ## License